uzi0702/TEOTWAHBEW/README.md

 # badge

 ***

 ## Description

-TEOTWAHBEW is CLI command which display files in current directory.
-And special files such as Makefile or .gitignore in hightlighted colors.
+TEOTWAHBEW is a CLI command that displays files in the current directory.
-This colors is dsignated by ``` -C ```
+It highlights special files such as `Makefile` and `.gitignore` using distinct colors.

+Colors can be configured using the `-C` option.

-This software have several options that tell you detailed information such as file size.
+This software provides several options to display detailed information, such as file size.
-See the below options
+See the options below.

 ## Options
 ```
--sd : Sorting new updated files
+-sd : Sort files by most recently updated

--c : display only files coded in programming languages
+-c : Display only source code files

 --color (color name) filename : Choose display color for dsignated file
 ```